Your Internist: A Health Care Guide

 - How do I get in touch if something changes?
 You'll want to work with a doctor who has 24-hour access.
-Not all primary care physicians have an after-hour answering service.
+Not all primary care physicians have an after-hours answering service.
 Find out what contact methods are available and whether you'll have to call during business hours.

 About the Author

 Nadine Miller has been a professional freelance writer for more than five years from her Baltimore home.
 She specializes in home and family, small business and nonprofit topics, drawing on her extensive professional experience in these areas.
 When not working, she enjoys doing social outreach for her favorite charities, curling up with a good book and pretending to crochet.